In your meeting with Zoran Mamdani, you have not endorsed him yet.

 That was one case.

-That was that was the manaphor one.
+That was the Manafort one.

-That was manaphore.
+That was Manafort.

 That was the Mother Jones moment.

-Why it were they the ones that printed it?
+Were they the ones that printed it?

 I don't remember.

-No, Mother Jones was the one that went, Oh my god, he actually believes this.
+No, Mother Jones was the one that went, oh my God, he actually believes this.

 No, it wasn't just them.